needle-mirror/com.unity.burst/Documentation~/docs/CSharpLanguageSupport_BurstIntrinsics.md

 Note that when running in .NET, Mono or IL2CPP without Burst enabled, all the `IsXXXSupported` properties will return `false`.
 However, if you skip the test you can still run a reference version of most intrinsics in Mono (exceptions listed below), which can be helpful if you need to use the managed debugger.
-Please note however that the reference implementations are very slow and only intended for managed debugging.
+However, please note that the reference implementations are very slow and only intended for managed debugging.

 > Please note that there is no reference managed implementation of Arm Neon intrinsics.
 This means that you cannot use the technique mentioned in the previous paragraph to step through the intrinsics in Mono.